gnarendra/mongo/Apps/SpringBootJPA-postgre/README.md

 # High level steps for deploying the application in PaaS

-  -  Using Eclipse:
+## Using Eclipse:
   - Install cloud foundry plugin in.
   - Login into your pivotal(api.run.pivotal.io)/bluemix(api.ng.bluemix.net) account
   - Drag and drop app to push an app into CF
   - Select and bind a service to your app
   - Click finish button to complete your deployment

-  - Using Command line tool:
+## Using Command line tool:
   - Install the Cloud Foundry command line tool

-  - For Pivotal CF follow the below CLI command :
+  - For Pivotal CF login follow the below CLI command :
 ```sh
 cf login -a api.run.pivotal.io
 ```
-  - For IBM Bluemix CF follow the below CLI command :
+  - For IBM Bluemix CF login follow the below CLI command :
 ```sh
 $ cf login -a api.ng.bluemix.net
 ```